xio-1/xio/README.md

-# XIO Developer Guide
+# XIO-Core Developer Guide

-XIO is a strictly ordered reactive flow and event sink that supports futures and micro batching with zero dependencies on other frameworks.
+XIO-Core library is a strictly ordered reactive flow and event sink that supports futures and micro batching with zero dependencies on other frameworks.

 You can use XIO for your async requirements such as event loops, realtime flow processing, batching API calls and async I/O and futures.

 XIO is small, fast, lightweight and easy to use.

+To build xio-core go to the directory xio-core ```mvn clean package```

 ## ItemFlowable<T,R>